Cheah Cheang Lim: The Anti-Opium Movement

 Cheah was an active supporter of the anti-opium movement.
 He was one of the founders of the Perak Anti-Opium Society, which was created in December 1906, and was elected as the treasurer.
 A similar organization was founded in Penang, presided by Dr.Wu Lien-teh.
 The first Anti-Opium Conference of the Straits Settlements and Federated Malay States was held in Ipoh in 1907.
 It attracted around 3,000 people.
 The second conference was renewed in 1908 with Mr. Foo Choo Choon as the chairman.
 It was held in Penang, as, at that time, Penang was a significant landmark in the manufacturing and export of opium to Perak and Southern Siam.
 In addition, mass meetings were conducted during those years.

-By the time the International Opium Convention Treaty was registered with the League of Nations in 1922, Cheah became the President of the Anti-Opium Society.
+By the time the First International Opium Convention Treaty was registered with the League of Nations in 1922, Cheah became the President of the Anti-Opium Society.
 Consequently, in October 1923, a joint Federated Malay States petition for the abolition of the opium trade was strengthened by 2,000 signatures.
 The ban on opium was finally applied 20 years after the beginning of the campaign.
 Cheah had dedicated 30 years of his life to the cause.